Will peace bonds appear on my criminal record?

 Both criminal record and judicial matters checks and vulnerable sector record checks include outstanding entries, such as active peace bonds.
 Details about active peace bonds are stored on the national Canadian Police Information Computer (CPIC) database.

 While the peace bond is active it is called an outstanding entry.
 The police can access this information during investigations.
-They are allowed to arrest anyone who breaks any of the conditions while the peace bond is active.
+They are allowed to anyone who breaks any of the conditions while the peace bond is active.

 When the peace bond expires, it should not be included in either a criminal record and judicial matters check or a vulnerable sector record check.